V:EKN Tournament Rules

 3.1.3.
 Final Round Seating

 Table positions are not assigned in the final round.
 Instead each of the finalists is given an index card (or reasonable substitute) with his or her name on it.
+Each finalist shuffles his or her crypt and presents it to the judge for additional shuffling and cutting, if desired.
+The judge then draws three random cards from each crypt and reveals them: those, as well as the number of cards left in the crypt and who they belong to, are public information until all the players are seated.
 Starting with the lowest qualifier, each qualifier places his or her index card faceup in a row on the table.
 When placing his or her card, each player must choose to position his or her card at either end of the row (one end of the row is equivalent to the other) or may create a space between two cards already placed.
 After all cards have been placed, they are read from left to right to determine seating positions in the final round.
 The judge will then determine randomly which player will play first.
+The revealed crypt cards are shuffled back into their owner's crypt.

 Player 5 (the lowest qualifier) places her card.